ANTHONY LISTER: OUIJA LOWBROW ART

 ANTHONY: – My mess is my message.

-“It takes a lot of balls to cut your own dick off.
+“It takes a lot of balls to cut your own di** off.
 I’m not trying to change the world; I’m just reacting to a world trying to change me.”

-DT 500 ZINE: – Any tips to boost inspiration?
+DT 500 ZINE: – Any advice on how to enhance one’s inspiration?

 ANTHONY: – First of all, I’d like to mention Lucian Freud and how beautiful a painter he was.
 Lucian did a lot of paintings, and Lucian inspired me.
 Secondly, I’d like to suggest Chuck Close and his statement where he says:

-“Inspiration is for beginners; the rest of us just get to work'”
+“Inspiration is for beginners; the rest just get to work.”

-ANTHONY: – Ouija boards have always freaked me out, so I decided to make a body of work about having experienced talking with the spirits myself.
+ANTHONY: Ouija boards have always freaked me out, so I decided to make a body of work about having experience talking with the spirits myself.

-DT 500 ZINE: – What does your work focus on?
+DT 500 ZINE: – On what themes does your work primarily centre?

-ANTHONY: – My work focuses on concepts of contemporary philosophy based on observations in my own surroundings and society at large.
+ANTHONY: My work focuses on concepts of contemporary philosophy based on observations of my surroundings and society.

-“I’m interested and analogies and, more importantly, communicating.”
+“I’m interested in analogies and, more importantly, communicating.”

 ANTHONY: – To echo eternity is obviously every painter’s dream.